-Edited by Stephanie Spencer, this series aims to explore new theoretical and methodological directions in educational research.
+This series aims to explore new theoretical and methodological directions in educational research.
 Education is conceptualised as an ongoing process which occurs both inside and outside the classroom within a range of historical and geographical settings.
 Titles will draw on interdisciplinary and transnational methodologies to emphasise the relationship between education and society across time and place.

 The Theodore Dreiser Edition Series